 My first and enduring love is literary fiction and I’m always looking to grow that area of my list, whether elegant and page-turning or unsettling and experimental.
 I like to read about families, about oddballs, about women struggling and women achieving, about the disenfranchised.
 I occasionally like darker than dark and I very much like to be made to laugh.

-I’m a committed Londoner, but was born and raised in a working-class part of Northern Ireland during the Troubles, then studied at the University of Glasgow.
+I’m a committed Londoner, but was born and raised in Northern Ireland , then studied at the University of Glasgow.
 I am actively looking to build on the brilliant Irish, Northern Irish and Scottish writers I already have.
 I do have a natural tendency to be drawn to working-class voices and regional stories.
 I also love nothing more than getting stuck in editorially on a story if I see brilliance there.

 Like many in these odd times, I find myself increasingly drawn to non-fiction that allows for a collective vent.
 In the past year or so I have represented books by Dawn Foster, Owen Hatherley, John Grindrod, Lauren Duca, Danielle Henderson, Moira Donegan – on housing, Europe, feminism, millennials, sexual harassment.
 I love illustrators, cartoonists.
 I love sport, comedy and I might even show an interest in your food blog.
 As long as it doesn’t mention cupcakes.